 It is possible that on-off switches may not be available for a particular make and model of vehicle.
 In that case, your manufacturer or other service technician may provide you with another means of deactivation.

-After the work on your vehicle has been carried out, your dealer or other service technician is required to send the declaration form to Transport Canada's Road Safety and Motor Vehicle Regulation Directorate.
+After the work on your vehicle has been carried out, your dealer or other service technician is required to send the declaration form to Transport Canada's Motor Vehicle Safety Directorate.

 It should be noted that dealers or other service technicians are not obligated to install on-off switches or otherwise deactivate air bags and that any work performed on the vehicle will be done at the owner's or lessee's expense.
 It is also possible that a dealer or other service technician will require that the owner or lessee sign a waiver of liability.

 If a vehicle is leased, the lessee should contact the owner before proceeding to have the vehicle's air bag(s) deactivated.

 - Date modified: